-Items that contain a negative construction (i.e., including 'no' or 'not') are deceptive because although they read OK, responding to them can be problematic.
-For example, what does a negative answer to a negative item mean?
-In order to avoid any possible difficulties, the best solution is to avoid the use of negatives altogether.
-In most cases negative items can be restated in a positive way by using verbs or adjectives that express the opposite meaning.
+Items that contain a negative construction (i.e., including "not," "doesn't," or "don't") are deceptive because, although they read OK, responding to them can be problematic.
+Let us take a simple statement such as "Our language classes don't prepare us for everyday communication."
+Even a straightforward agreement with this claim is less than straightforward, because in a conversation we would probably concur using a negative construction ("No, they don't"), whereas in the questionnaire we need to agree affirmatively.
+However, computing in our heads the meaning of various degrees of disagreements with a negative statement is cognitively quite demanding (e.g., what exactly does moderate disagreement with a negative item mean?), which means that some respondents will inevitably get it wrong.
+This, in turn, will reduce the item's reliability.
+In order to avoid any such difficulties, the best solution is to simply avoid the use of negatives altogether.
+In most cases negative items can be restated in a positive way by using verbs or adjectives that express the opposite meaning (e.g., "dislike" instead of "not like").